 For second team captain Mike Maher it has taken astute fixture planning to field teams strong enough to set the initial pace, but with player availability still a problem he finds that he may need three points from the last two games to make certain of promotion.

 “It’s 50-50 whether we make it” said Mike.
 His team still have a three point lead but the chasing pack have one or two games in hand.

-Lichfield’s first team have just two points, level bottom with three other clubs with five games remainiing.
-With two of the matches against table toppers Solihull and third placed Halesowen.
-They will be pinning their hopes on picking up points against fellow stragglers, Redditch and Warley Quinborne
+Lichfield’s first team have three points, thanks to a draw at Bushbury on 27th Feb.
+With two of the four remaining matches matches against table toppers Solihull and third placed Halesowen, they will be pinning their hopes on picking up points against fellow stragglers, Redditch and Warley Quinborne

 Valentine’s Day Massacre